aws/aws-encryption-sdk-javascript/modules/example-node/Readme.md

-# AWS Encryption SDK for Javascript Web Crypto examples
+# AWS Encryption SDK for Javascript Node.js examples

 This repository holds examples for encrypt and decrypt in Node.js.
 These examples are intended to work so you can experiment with functional code.